ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## After to the London upgrade {#post-london}

-Starting with [the London network upgrade](/history/#london), every block has a base fee - the minimum per gas price for inclusion in this block.
+Starting with [the London network upgrade](/history/#london), every block has a base fee - the minimum price per unit of gas for inclusion in this block.
 Optionally, users can set a priority fee (tip).

 Calculating the total transaction fee works as follows: `Gas units (limit) * (Base fee + Tip)`